nugget-png/MakerEngine/README.md

    - The foundation of the engine is being developed using a CMake-based build system.
    - The engine currently doesn't have many source files since the project just started.
    - The engine will use Vulkan for rendering, however no functionality has been implemented yet.
-   - The engine will eventually support multiple platforms (Windows, macOS, Linux).
+   - The engine plans to eventually support multiple platforms (Windows, macOS, Linux).
    - The engine can create a very basic window, but can't render anything.

 ## Planned Features